shininglove/task-scheduling/README.md

 Features:
 - ~Add a blocked state~
-- Filter homepage for queued and working
+- ~Filter homepage for queued and working~

 Testing:
-- ~migrations script for these db updates~
+- ~migrations script for these db updates~ v2 plans:
+- tooltip with date
+- delete prompt with confirmation